niloydebbarma-code/allycat-rag-graphrag/docs/running-natively.md

 This guide will show you how to run and develop with AllyCat natively.

+**Note:** AllyCat supports both traditional Vector RAG and advanced GraphRAG.
+By default, both Flask and Chainlit interfaces are available for both modes.
+See [Configuration Guide](configuration.md) for details.

 ## Prerequisites:

 - [Python 3.11 Environment](https://www.python.org/downloads/).
 You can use [uv](https://docs.astral.sh/uv/) (recommended) or [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) or [conda-forge](https://conda-forge.org/)